KangqiaoLiu/KangqiaoLiu.github.io/_pages/teaching.md

 ## **Undergraduate Dissertation**
 1. **2024.12 - 2025.05** <br />
    **Student**: Xiuxin Cao  <br />
-   **Topic**: Theoretical study on the performance of a quantum information engine based on a qubit **Location**: School of Science, Xihua University
+   **Topic**: Theoretical study on the performance of a quantum information engine based on a qubit <br />
+   **Location**: School of Science, Xihua University

 ## **Teaching Assistant**